Members

 bsharma@ucr.edu

 Bhaskar earned his Doctoral degree from the School of Life and Environment Sciences, Deakin University, Australia.
 During his doctoral studies, he worked on hydroxyapatite-based nanocarriers for agrochemicals/nutrients delivery to cereal grain crops.
 He also studied ubiquitin-proteasome system (UPS) and root-specific genes in plant physiological development and stress environment.
 He was a collaborator in the research projects focused on the structural and molecular characterization of proteins involved in disease pathogenesis (Malaria, Tuberculosis etc.).
-Bhaskar is currently engaged in the synthesis of biocompatible nanomaterials for nitrogen nutrient delivery to crops.
+Bhaskar is currently engaged in the synthesis of biocompatible and scalable nanomaterials for nitrogen nutrient delivery to crops.

 Graduate Students